pravesh0001/Alt_Mobility/README.md

 🛠 Project Overview
 This project analyzes customer orders and payment behaviors for Alt Mobility using SQL, Python (pandas, matplotlib, seaborn), and data visualization techniques.

+The goal is to uncover patterns such as:

+Repeat ordering

+Customer retention trends

+Payment issues

-The goal is to uncover patterns such as repeat ordering, customer retention trends, payment issues, and to recommend strategies to improve customer experience and retention.
+and to recommend strategies to improve customer experience and retention.

 🧠 Approach and Methodology
 1. Data Extraction